Zyphra/Zyda_processing/README.md

 ### 1. Downloading component datasets
 Scripts for downloading component datasets are in `zyda_reproduction/1_downloading`.

-All the scripts save downloaded datasets into separate folders in HuggingFace format.
+All the scripts save downloaded datasets into separate folders in HuggingFace format in `$DATA_BASE/raw/<component name>` folders.

 Downloading most components from HuggingFace is straighforward: run `download_arxiv_pile_peS2o_c4_refinedweb copy.py` and `download_refinedweb.py` scripts.